S&P, Dow post record closes, dollar hits 11-year high

 Expectations the U.S. central bank might end its near-zero interest rate policy as early as this summer remained despite data suggesting the world's biggest economy was losing some momentum.

-The pan-European FTSEurofirst 300 stocks index ended 0.2 percent lower.
-A 5 percent fall in Vivendi shares and a 7 percent drop in Greek banks pressured the market and outweighed any beneficial impact of broadly upbeat euro zone data.
+The pan-European FTSEurofirst 300 stocks index .FTEU3 ended 0.2 percent lower.
+A 5 percent fall in Vivendi shares (VIV.PA) and a 7 percent drop in Greek banks .FTATBNK pressured the market and outweighed any beneficial impact of broadly upbeat euro zone data. [.EU]

-In the bond market, Spanish, Italian and Portuguese yields fell to record lows as investors looked forward to the start of the European Central Bank's quantitative easing program later this month.
+In the bond market, Spanish, Italian and Portuguese yields ES10YT=RR IT10YT=RR fell to record lows as investors looked forward to the start of the European Central Bank's quantitative easing programme later this month.
 ECB policymakers meet in Cyprus on Wednesday and Thursday.

 (Additional reporting by Nigel Stephenson, Atul Prakash and Patrick Graham in London, Shinichi Saoshiro in Tokyo, Lidia Kelly and Vladimir Abramov in Moscow; Editing by Kevin Liffey and Dan Grebler)